txthinking/brook/README.md

    3. The Brook client then returns the data to the app
 7. The app receives the response data

+To avoid the ineffectiveness of Fake DNS, please refer to [this article](https://www.txthinking.com/talks/articles/brook-fakedns-en.article).

 ## Handle Variable Trigger

 - When the `in_brooklinks` variable is triggered: